 We wanted to highlight this solution specifically because it’s the most convenient out of all the ones mentioned, plus it gives you a whole other set of benefits in the kit, not only productization.

 We’re not going to stop you.
 You’re free to dive in!

 At this point, you should already know what a productized service is.
 But if you’re still unsure, go ahead and read our article explaining productized services with the help of Bob – our brave entrepreneur!

 Now, if you’ve read this article already, have seen a few real life examples of productized services, and know the different methods used in this business model, you are probably wondering how to actually get started.
 All this may have led you to the term of productized service software.

 Well, the answer is quite simple.
 A productized service software is any software that helps agencies, freelancers, solopreneurs, and basically any service based business owner in the process of productization.

-That process usually takes the form of setting up a productized service in the selected software and creating various Order Forms, Order Pages, add-ons, coupons, as well as connecting payment options.
+That process usually takes the form of setting up a productized service in the selected software and creating various intake forms, pages for ordering services, add-ons, coupons, as well as connecting payment options.
 But we’ll get into the depths of all this in a minute.